SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 * How do you want your data visualized and exported?
 * Is there a software learning community to join?

-Answering these questions early on in the research process will help you build your methodology and select the best software for your research aims.
+Answering these questions early on in the research process will help you develop a methodology and select the best software for your research aims.
 Ultimately, this will save you time and effort in completing your qualitative data analysis.

 Video: [Choosing Qualitative Data Analysis Software: Qualitative Research Methods](https://www.youtube.com/watch?v=dYaAtuERpDI&feature=emb_title)